majorleaguetagpro/mltp-archive/README.md

 `season_week_team1abbr_team2abbr.json`

-In addition, raw data is included as .tsv files.
+In addition, raw data for scores and player statistics is included as .tsv files in the `/tsv_data` folder.
 For convenience, here are links to the data in Google Sheets:

 Link | Description
 :--: | :--: